-- Have contributed to this year's operating result in the current budget (Figure 1). - Are forecast to impact operating performance in future (Figure 2).
+- have contributed to this year's operating result in the current budget (Figure 1), and - are forecast to impact operating performance in future (Figure 2).

-The detailed numbers for each item are in the income statement in Appendix 1. $\label{eq:continuous} % \begin{subarray}{ll} \begin{sub$
+The detailed numbers for each item are in the income statement in Appendix 1.

 Sections 3.3 and 3.4 discuss assumptions behind Figure 3 including capital works and grants and cash reserves and borrowings.
 Further details are also in the balance sheet and cashflow statement Appendix 1.